-Current studies on cellular and mitochondrial bioenergetics sparked a new interest in the tricarboxylic acid (TCA) cycle - the citric acid cycle or Krebs cycle (Krebs, Eggleston 1940; Gnaiger et al 2020; Bénit et al 2022; Arnold, Finley 2023).
-TCA cycle metabolites are oxidized while reducing NAD+ to NADH+H+ in the forward cycle, or are transported into the cytosol (Murphy, O'Neill 2018).
+The tricarboxylic acid (TCA) cycle - the citric acid cycle or Krebs cycle - sparked a renaissance of interest in cellular and mitochondrial bioenergetics (Gnaiger et al 2020; Bénit et al 2022; Arnold, Finley 2023).
+TCA cycle metabolites are oxidized while reducing NAD+ to NADH in the forward cycle, or are transported into the cytosol (Murphy, O'Neill 2018).
 Respiratory Complex II (CII, succinate dehydrogenase SDH; succinate-ubiquinone oxidoreductase; EC 1.3.5.1) has a unique position in both the TCA cycle and the mitochondrial membrane-bound electron transfer system (membrane-ETS).
-All genes for CII are nuclear encoded, with exceptions in red algae and land plants (Huang et al 2019; Moosavi et al 2019).
-Succinate:quinone oxidoreductases (SQRs, succinate dehydrogenases SDH) favour oxidation of succinate and reduction of quinone in the canonical forward direction of the TCA cycle and electron transfer into the Q-junction (Cecchini 2003).
+All genes for

+CII are nuclear encoded, with exceptions in red algae and land plants (Huang et al 2019; oxidoreductases (SORs, et al 2019).
+Succinate:quinone dehydrogenases SDH) favour oxidation of succinate and reduction of quinone in the canonical forward direction of the TCA cycle and electron transfer into the Q-junction (Cecchini 2003).
 Operating in the reverse direction, quinol:fumarate reductases (QFRs, fumarate reductases, FRD) reduce fumarate and oxidize quinol (Iverson 2013; Maklashina et al 2022).
-The reversed TCA cycle has gained interest in studies ranging from metabolism in anaerobic animals (Hochachka, Somero 2002; Müller et al 2012), thermodynamic efficiency of anaerobic and aerobic ATP production (Gnaiger 1993), reversed electron transfer and production of reactive oxygen species (Tretter et al 2016; Robb et al 2018; Spinelli et al 2021), hypoxia and ischemia-reperfusion injury (Couchani et al 2014), to evolution of metabolic pathways (Lane 2022).
+The reversed TCA cycle has gained interest in studies ranging from metabolism in anaerobic animals (Hochachka, Somero 2002), thermodynamic efficiency of anaerobic and aerobic ATP production (Gnaiger 1993), reversed electron transfer and production of reactive oxygen species (Tretter et al 2016; Robb et al 2018; Spinelli et al 2021), hypoxia and ischemia-reperfusion injury (Couchani et al 2014), to evolution of metabolic pathways (Lane 2022).
 In cancer tissue CII plays a key role in metabolic remodeling (DeBerardinis, Chandel 2016; Schöpf et al 2020).
-Beyond its role in electron transfer in the TCA cycle and the membrane-ETS, CII and succinate serve multiple functions in metabolic signaling (Murphy, Chouchani 2022; Iverson et al 2023).

-The pyridine derivative NAD+ is reduced to NADH+H+ during the oxidation of pyruvate and through redox reactions catalyzed by TCA cycle dehydrogenases (DH) including isocitrate DH, oxoglutarate (α -ketoglutarate) DH, and malate DH.
-In turn, NADH+H+ are the substrates for the oxidation reaction catalyzed by CI which is linked to reduction of the prosthetic group FMN to FMNH2 and regeneration of NAD+.
-Likewise, the prosthetic group FAD is reduced to FADH2 during oxidation of succinate by CII (succinate DH).
-Confusion emerges, however, when NADH and FADH2 are considered as the reduced substrates feeding electrons from the TCA cycle into the 'respiratory chain' - rather than NADH and succinate (Gnaiger 2020).
+Two-electron transfer 2{e-} from succinate to the oxidized flavin adenoside dinucleotide FAD is redox-coupled to the transfer of two hydrogen ions 2{H+} with formation of FADH2.
+This H+-linked electron transfer (Hsu et al 2022) through CII is not coupled to H+ translocation across the mitochondrial inner membrane (mtIM).
+Hence, CII is not a H+ pump in contrast to the respiratory Complexes CI, CIII and CIV through which electron transfer drives and maintains the protonmotive force.
+The coenzyme NAD+ is reduced to NADH+H+ during the oxidation of pyruvate and through redox reactions catalyzed by TCA cycle enzymes including isocitrate dehydrogenase, oxoglutarate (aketoglutarate) dehydrogenase, and malate dehydrogenase.
+In turn, coenzyme FAD is reduced to FADH2 during oxidation of succinate by succinate dehydrogenase (CII).
+Confusion emerges, however, when NADH and FADH2 are considered as the reduced compounds feeding electrons from the TCA cycle into the 'respiratory chain' - rather than NADH and succinate (Gnaiger 2020).
 This 'Complex II ambiguitiy' has deeply penetrated the scientific literature on bioenergetics without sufficient quality control.
 Therefore, a critical literature survey is needed to draw attention to widespread ambiguities, particularly in graphical representations of the mitochondrial electron transfer system, to ensure scientific standards in communications on bioenergetics.